-CTRs also help to improve the quality of care people receive in hospital by asking key questions and making recommendations that lead to improvements in safety, care and treatment.
-They reduce the amount of time people spend in hospital and bring people together to help to sort out any problems which can keep people in hospital longer than necessary.
+C(E)TRs also seek to improve the quality of care people receive in hospital by asking key questions and making recommendations that lead to improvements in safety, care and treatment.
+They aim to reduce the amount of time people spend in hospital and bring people together to help to sort out any problems which can keep people in hospital longer than necessary.
 They do this by helping to improve current and future care planning, including plans for leaving hospital.

-CTRs are carried out by an independent panel of people.
-This includes an expert by experience, who is a person with a learning disability or autism or a family carer with lived experience of services.
+C(E)TRs are carried out by an independent panel of people.
+This includes an expert by experience, who is an autistic person or a person with a learning disability or a family carer with lived experience of services.
 The panel also includes a clinical expert who is qualified to work in healthcare and the commissioner who pays for the person’s care.